These assertions test equality, identity, and value comparisons.

 ✏️ Aliases:

-{unknown} to deep equal {any} {unknown} to deep equal {any}
+{unknown} to deep equal {any} {unknown} to deeply equal {any}

 Success: